 Is it customary to contact prospective companies and agencies before the event?
 Absolutely not.
 That is, unless you want to alienate them before you’ve even had a chance to pitch your project to them.
 There is no reason to contact the reps prior to the event.
 They are specifically taking part in the festival to have the opportunity to sit down with you and hear your projects.
 To contact them beforehand during their busy business day would not be in an attendee’s best interest.
 Besides, everything you need to know about each rep/company is provided to you 7-10 days prior to your arrival.

 How do I follow up with each representative after the festival?
 Since each representative leads a very hectic professional life, sending a nice thank you card is your best option in lieu of calling him or her directly to “see how you liked my story.”
 Trust us, if they liked your pitch, they’ll contact you.
 You don’t want to come across as desperate or pesky.
 On the other hand, if the rep you pitched to asked you to give them a call after the festival in order to send them your script, most definitely pick up the phone.
-Above all, keep your eyes peeled for those opportunities where a call would be in order (e.g., when the rep appears in the trades or gets a new job or promotion, call to congratulate them).
+We also have company reps fill out a Read List, which, they in turn, hand in to us at the conclusion of their session so that we may contact you directly for your project.
+We then forward your project to them for review.
+Above all, keep your eyes peeled for those opportunities where follow up would be in order (e.g., when the rep appears in the trades or gets a new job or promotion, congratulate them with an email or card).

 Can I pitch more than one project?
 Yes, but we recommend pitching only one project per company or per meeting.
 Pitching just one project allows you to present a well-thought out pitch while allowing time for feedback from the industry rep you’re pitching to.
 If you present three or more projects to the same company, you just look like a watch salesman and not a filmmaker who takes his/her craft seriously.
 We do, however, recommend having at least one back-up pitch/project should the industry rep advise you that he/she already have something similar in development.